-It’s November, 1982 and the sport of boxing is bigger than ever.
-Sugar Ray Leonard, Roberto Duran, Marvin Hagler and Thomas Hearns are all mainstream stars and fight fans enjoy championship matches on cable TV almost every weekend.
-Rocky III is a huge hit in theaters and just a few months previous, one of the richest fights of all-time had taken place, Larry Holmes vs. Gerry Cooney.
+It’s the fall of 1982 and the sport of boxing is bigger than ever.
+Sugar Ray Leonard, Roberto Duran, Marvin Hagler and Thomas Hearns are all mainstream stars and fight fans enjoy championship matches on free cable TV almost every weekend.
+Rocky III is a huge hit at the box office, and just a few months before one of the richest fights of all-time had taken place, Larry Holmes vs Gerry Cooney.
 And standing right in the thick of things, not yet a boxing superstar but certainly one of the higher profile champions: Alexis Arguello.

-A regular on network television, the Nicaraguan is regarded as not only one of the best boxers on the planet, but an all-time great, only the seventh fighter in the long history of boxing to win three divisional world titles.
-And that’s what the big battle in Miami’s Orange Bowl was all about: to see if Arguello could make history and emerge as a true immortal, a sports superstar, by becoming the first boxer ever to win world titles in four different weight classes.
+A regular on network television, the Nicaraguan is regarded as not only one of the best boxers on the planet, but an all-time great, only the seventh fighter in pugilism’s long history to win three divisional world titles.
+And that’s what the big battle in Miami’s Orange Bowl was all about: to see if Arguello could emerge as a true immortal, a sports superstar, by becoming the first boxer ever to win world titles in four different weight classes.

-The man Arguello had to beat to get that fourth belt was not a household name, but everyone in the game knew Aaron “The Hawk” Pryor was one hell of a fighter.
+The man Arguello had to vanquish in order to seize that fourth belt was not a household name, but those working in the prizefighting racket knew Aaron “The Hawk” Pryor was one hell of a fighter.
 In contrast to popular champions like Leonard and Hearns, Pryor’s whole career had been a struggle for recognition.
-An outstanding amateur talent with over 200 wins, he dropped a close decision to Howard Davis Jr. in a critical match and so failed to make the team that won a boatload of medals at the ’76 Olympics.
+An outstanding amateur talent with over two hundred wins, he had dropped a close decision to Howard Davis Jr in a critical match and so failed to make the team that won a boatload of medals at the 1976 Olympics.
 Without the fame a gold medal would have brought him, Pryor soon discovered the public was not particularly anxious to buy tickets to his fights.

-While many would have felt discouraged, being the outsider was nothing new for Pryor.
+While some might have been discouraged by this, being the outsider was nothing new for Pryor.
 He had always been regarded as a misfit, despite the fact no one trained harder and no one fought with more ferocity.
 Relentless and unorthodox inside the ring, his character outside of it proved erratic and difficult.
 Once he turned pro, almost no one wanted to manage him and even fewer wanted to fight him.
-It was so bad he had to abandon the 135 pound weight class and climb up to the super-lightweights to get a title shot.
+It was so bad he had to abandon the 135 pound weight class and climb up to the super-lightweights in order to get a title shot.
 After annihilating veteran champion Antonio Cervantes in four rounds, his hometown of Cincinnati held a parade for him that was literally one car long.

 In stark contrast to Pryor, Alexis Arguello was smooth and charming, both in and out of the ring.
 An elder statesman and something of a legend, his class and sportsmanship was as admired as his excellent ring technique and lethal power.
 Boasting a devastating right hand and 62 knockouts in 72 wins, Arguello had the respect and approval of almost everyone in boxing, while the bitter Pryor charmed no one.
 And unlike Arguello’s refined and studied ring craft, Pryor was wild and unpredictable, constantly darting, lunging, and throwing heavy punches from any position and any angle.

 The intense and thrilling battle that took place that night has only grown in stature over the years; Pryor vs Arguello I is widely viewed as one of the greatest action fights of all time.
 And it was Pryor who made it a war.
-From the outset, “The Cincinnati Cyclone” charged at Arguello with one thing on his mind: knockout.
-The opening round shocked everyone as the champion immediately took Arguello out of his game plan and imposed a ferocious and fast-paced slugfest.
-It was an opening round to rival that of Hagler-Hearns, Pryor throwing an amazing 130 punches, the normally patient Arguello not far behind with 108.
+From the outset “The Cincinnati Cyclone” charged at Arguello with one thing on his mind: knockout.
+The opening round shocked everyone as the champion immediately imposed a ferocious and fast-paced slugfest.
+It was an opening round to rival that of Hagler vs Hearns, Pryor throwing 130 punches, the normally patient Arguello not far behind with 108.

-Thus the tone and pace of the contest were set; round after fast-paced round rushed by at breakneck speed as the two champions slugged it out.
-Pryor appeared to have a slight edge with his faster hands and relentless buzzsaw style, but Arguello’s fans never lost heart because they knew victory was just one hard right hand away.
+Thus the tone and pace of the contest were set; round after furious round rushed by at breakneck speed as the two champions slugged it out.
+Pryor appeared to have the edge with his faster hands and relentless buzzsaw style, but Arguello’s fans never lost heart because they knew victory was just one clean right hand away.
 The only problem with this theory was that whenever Pryor got nailed, he just smiled and tore back in for more.
 Arguello regularly struck with flush overhand or straight rights that would have stunned a rhinoceros, but had little effect on the wild man from Ohio who just never stopped throwing punches.

 But even wild men are human, and as the bout entered the later rounds, Pryor’s kamikaze attack appeared to wind down.
 Behind on points and sporting cuts around the eyes, Arguello seized the initiative and began to drive the champion back with his favourite combination, a left hook to the body followed by the right hand upstairs.
-Rounds 11 and 12 belonged to the challenger and the crowd roared as Pryor appeared to be fading and their hero looked ready to make history.
-But it was not to be.
+Rounds eleven and twelve belonged to the challenger and the Latin American fans roared as Pryor looked to be fading while their hero appeared on the cusp of making history.
+But appearances were deceiving; it was not to be.

-The gallant triple-crown champion made his last stand in round 13.
-The crowd exulted as the challenger dug deep with big left hooks to the body and then blasted Pryor with huge rights hands upstairs, one of which hit Pryor so violently it buckled his knees and had him looking straight up to the skylights above.
+The gallant triple-crown king made his last stand in round thirteen.
+The crowd exulted as Alexis dug deep with big left hooks to the body followed by huge rights hands upstairs, one of which hit Pryor so violently it buckled his knees and had him looking straight up to the skylights above.
 But the determined champion simply refused to go down.
 At the end of the round, Alexis must have been asking himself, “What do I have to hit this guy with, a sledgehammer?”
-And indeed, as round 14 began, Arguello was visibly deflated and fatigued, breathing through his mouth and suddenly there to be hit.
+And indeed, as round fourteen began, Arguello was visibly deflated and fatigued, breathing through his mouth and suddenly there to be hit.

 And yet even this victory, the biggest of his life, the critics and detractors tried to take from Pryor.
 Before the final round, his trainer, Panama Lewis, later convicted of tampering with a boxer’s gloves and subsequently banned from boxing, had been overheard asking for a special water bottle, “the one [he] mixed,” and in the bout’s aftermath everyone offered up their preferred stimulant as the secret ingredient.

-As if that had anything to do with the outcome.
+As if that really had anything to do with the outcome.
 As if Pryor needed the help of any dirty tricks to win.
 As if he had not clearly demonstrated that no one short of King Kong was going to beat him that night, because the champion, who had given the greatest performance of his career, knew: defeat was not an option.
-Or as Pryor himself put it just a few days before an electrifying war that will never be forgotten: “If he loses, he’s still a champion.
-But if I lose, everything’s gone.
-It’s $4.95 an hour or the world championship.
+Or as Pryor himself put it a few days before this electrifying war that will never be forgotten: “If he loses, he’s still a champion.
+But if I lose it’s over.
+For me, it’s either $4.95 an hour or world champion.
 Everything’s on the line for me.” — Michael Carbert